top of page

 Salt to taste

-In a deep pot add the oil/ghee and heat.
-Add the the tempering ingredients keeping the asafoetida for the last.
-Once the mustard seeds start popping add the onions and slit chilies.
-Cook on medium heat till the onions have turned soft, do not brown, about 5-7 minutes..
+In a deep pot, add the oil/ghee and heat.
+Add the tempering ingredients, keeping the asafoetida for the last.
+Once the mustard seeds start popping, add the onions and slit chillies.
+Cook on medium heat until the onions have turned soft, and do not brown for about 5-7 minutes..
 Add the ginger and turmeric and cook for another minute.
-Add the cabbage, carrots, peas and pearl onions and cook over medium flame stirring the pot to mix all the ingredients till cooked through, about 5 minutes.
+Add the cabbage, carrots, peas, and pearl onions and cook over medium flame, stirring the pot to mix all the ingredients until cooked for about 5 minutes.
 I like to leave the cabbage slightly raw and with some bite.

 Serve with fresh cilantro sprinkled on top.